 Cosmos Hub 3

-Since the March 2019 launch of the mainnet for Cosmos the only other major update from the project came in December 2019, when they launched Cosmos 3.
+After the March 2019 launch of the mainnet for Cosmos, and prior to the February 2021 launch of IBC, the only other major update from the project came in December 2019, when they launched Cosmos 3.
 This update was primarily focused on improving the governance mechanism at Cosmos.

 One of the most important changes made by Cosmos 3 is that governance proposals are no longer just a signaling mechanism.
 Before Cosmos 3 any proposed changes that were passed by the community needed to be enacted by developers and released as new software that was then run by participating validators.
 This is also known as a hard fork.